 - Vacuum frequently, change your home’s furnace filter regularly and consider an air purifier.
 Cleaning your home regularly and often during allergy season, especially those areas where your pet spends a lot of time, can help reduce allergen exposure.
 Routinely replacing the furnace filter and using an air purifier can help remove allergens and dust from the air.

 Good nutrition may help relieve the itchiness of environmental allergies for some — but not necessarily all — dogs.
 Omega fatty acids, some of the building blocks of fat in the body and found in some foods, are important for healthy skin and an optimally functioning immune system.
 Diets that control the quantity and ratio of omega-6 to omega-3 fatty acids provide the nutrients needed for immune system and skin health while also helping to reduce the effects of the substances responsible for itching.
-For dogs with environmental allergies, look for a diet that has greater than 10% fat and a blend of omega-6 and omega-3 fatty acids.
+For dogs with environmental allergies, look for a diet that has greater than 10 percent fat and a blend of omega-6 and omega-3 fatty acids.
 High-quality foods often have omega-6:omega-3 ratios that fall between 5:1 and 10:1.
 Some specialty diets may have even higher levels of omega-3 fatty acids for a ratio between 1:1 and 5:1.

 In addition to omega fatty acids, pet foods offering a different combination of ingredients and probiotics may be beneficial for dogs with environmental allergies.
 Limiting the number of different protein sources can help lower your dog’s overall exposure to allergens, including environmental ones, and decrease stress on the immune system.
 Feeding a dog food containing probiotics, or beneficial bacteria, can directly and positively affect the part of the immune system associated with the gastrointestinal tract and decrease growth of “bad” bacteria.